taylorking01/FaceVision/README.md

 - **`data_loader.py`**: Loads and preprocesses the dataset, including both face images and non-face images.
 - **`feature_extractor.py`**: Extracts features from images to be used by the classifier.
-- **`classifier.py`**: Contains functions to train the machine learning classifier.
+- **`classifier.py`**: Contains functions to train the machine learning classifier, now using Support Vector Machines (SVM).
-- **`train.py`**: Orchestrates the training process, including data loading, feature extraction, and model training, while also tracking start time, end time, and total training time.
+- **`train.py`**: Orchestrates the training process, including data loading, feature extraction, and model training with start and finish times.
 - **`main.py`**: Opens the webcam to run real-time face detection using the trained model.
 - **`evaluate_model.py`**: Loads the trained model and evaluates its performance on unseen test data.
 - **`utils.py`**: Provides utility functions, such as plotting sample images.